-Individualized Estate Planning Guidance For Business Owners
+Individualized Estate Planning Guidance For Individuals, Families, and Business Owners

 As a business owner, thinking about the growth of your company is key.
 You work hard to ensure that operation runs smoothly and your enterprise flourishes.
 In the midst of developing your brand, however, you might lose sight of planning for the future.

 Considering what to do with your business or personal assets in the event you become incapacitated or die is important.

 At Stockton, Barker & Mead, LLP, in Troy, New York, we can help.

 Founded in 1994, our law firm assists individuals, families, and business owners in Albany and surrounding areas with all aspects relating to estate planning.
 We frequently help individuals, families, and employers make plans for the future, like creating solid estate plans that protect their business entities and personal estates.

 Estate Planning Tools To Consider

 Depending on the entity and situation, there are various estate planning tools available you may want to consider, such as:

 In basic terms, a will is a document that outlines how you wish to distribute your assets and to whom when you pass away.
 Without a will, however, your home, assets, or business you have worked hard to establish may not pass on to the heir of your choice.